GustavoContreiras/TheForgottenTibia/README.md

 - ### You can use two one-handed weapons at the same time
 Attack speed will increase and each weapon damage will decrease.

-- ### Distance weapons damage are based on Strenght and/or Dexterity.
+- ### Distance weapons damage are based on Strenght and/or Dexterity

-- ### Two-handed melee weapons can do critical hit and bleeding effect.
+- ### Two-handed melee weapons can do critical hit and bleeding effect

 - ### You don't need to open monsters to pickup loots while hunting
 Just need to select the item you want to loot and add to / remove from your loot list.